MastanShaik30/TodoMS/README.md

 Request : {"username":"test","password":"test"}

+**Todo App API**

-Todo App API can be found in Swagger, Swagger is configured for JWT authentication The Swagger Url is : http://localhost:8082/swagger-ui/
+They can be found in Swagger.
+Swagger is configured for JWT authentication The Swagger Url is : http://localhost:8082/swagger-ui/